creed27-tech/Saturn-Addon-1.21.4/README.md

 ## Status

-Currently broken!
-Only works when running the addon on IDE.
-Idk how to fix this!
+Now works and dosen't crash on startup!
+Don't expect all modules to work as this is in beta!

 ## Credits
 - [Meteor Rejects](https://github.com/AntiCope/meteor-rejects)